-- Amenity areas parks, gardens, ovals, golf courses; • - Commercial agriculture viticulture, floriculture, turf grass, pastures, hay cropping and • vegetable production; - Forestry plantation forestry; • - Industrial applications; and • - Residential use as part of third pipe developments. ٠
+- Amenity areas parks, gardens, ovals, golf courses; - Commercial agriculture viticulture, floriculture, turf grass, pastures, hay cropping and vegetable production; - Forestry plantation forestry; - Industrial applications; and - Residential use as part of third pipe developments.

 The development of the recycled water industry supports government initiatives and provides opportunities to lower the burden on potable water use.
 It also improves the quality of the environment by applying reclaimed water for example to parks and gardens.
+Experience in Melbourne shows that a high percentage (60%) of respondents were prepared to use greywater for toilet flushing, car washing and garden watering but only around 5% had installed systems (Diaper, Tjandraatmadja et al. 2007).

-4. RESEARCH QUESTIONS
+2. RESEARCH QUESTIONS